-When she’s not at work, you’ll find her hiking, playing sports, spending quality time friends and family and eating desserts.
+When she’s not at work, you’ll find her hiking, playing sports, spending quality time with friends and family, and eating desserts.

 What Marrissa will do for you: Marrissa schedules and coordinates with potential and current intended parents, and assists with daily operations to ensure the entire office operates smoothly.

 Katy Engberg studied at the University of Oregon and Portland State University, graduating with degrees in community health education and dance.
 Before coming to NWSC in 2014, Katy worked as a yoga teacher at a non-profit organization and interned at the National College for Natural Medicine building a resource referral program for community clinic patients.
 Katy loves witnessing the incredible relationships that are formed through the surrogacy process, and she is humbled by the courage she sees in both surrogates and intended parents.

 Katy grew up in the mountains of Colorado and now lives in Portland with her husband.
 In her spare time, she enjoys spending time with friends and family, traveling, cooking, and gardening.